Cristhan11/Parental_Wifi/docs/scope.md

 ### System Capabilities

-1. Monitor visited websites, manually flag, and block selected websites of assigned child devices
+1. Monitor visited websites, manually flag, and block selected websites of assigned child devices (supports URL-level, domain-level, and app-level blocking with DNS enforcement for mobile apps)
 2. Redirect the assigned child device to take a quiz or watch a selected educational video that should be passed or completed for continuation of the internet connection
 3. Define the schedules and duration for internet use in the assigned child devices through the parent device
 4. Notify in real-time to the parent's device if the usage time limit of the assigned child device has been reached, if the flag website was visited, an attempt is made to access blocked websites, or if new devices are connected to the system